-GPS fleet tracking systems for fleet management are an effective method of improving driver safety, helping to reduce accidents and fuel costs.
-It can also reduce insurance premiums and maintenance costs.
+GPS fleet tracking systems for fleet management are an effective method of improving driver safety, helping to reduce accidents and fuel use.
+It can also reduce insurance and maintenance costs.

 How do vehicle GPS tracking systems work?
 How specifically can they make a business more profitable?
 And what about privacy concerns?

 Firstly, let’s look at the benefits of GPS vehicle tracking and how it makes a business more profitable, reducing operating costs thus improving its growth potential and subsequent job security for employees.

 Running a fleet of company vehicles is expensive.
 Aside from the invested capital there are the ongoing costs of insurance, maintenance, repairs and fuel (including idling).
 GPS vehicle tracking software can help you to monitor and manage fuel usage and costs, potentially reducing them by 33%.
 Using vehicle tracking to actively manage driver behaviour can also reduce wear and tear on vehicles, reduce insurance premiums and excesses and lower maintenance costs by only servicing vehicles when actually needed, instead of at arbitrary intervals.

 Increase the productivity of your vehicle fleet

 GPS tracking your company fleet vehicles allows supervisors to review how and where vehicles are being used, and if they could be allocated more effectively (potentially allowing some vehicles to be sold off).
 Daily routes can also be checked for efficiency to see if jobs should be reassigned or drivers coached on how to use their time more effectively.
 Features such as route optimisation and geofences can help organise teams of drivers in a more productive way.

 Improve your fleet’s CSR (Corporate Social Responsibility)